Skip to content

 Objection: The Tao of Lucidity’s Postulate 6 (probabilistic ontology) depends on the claim that quantum-mechanical probability is ontological rather than merely epistemological.
 But this is precisely the crux of the quantum interpretation debate, the Copenhagen interpretation supports ontological probability, Bohmian mechanics supports determinism plus epistemological probability, and the many-worlds interpretation eliminates probability altogether.
 The Tao of Lucidity has taken sides while pretending it has not.

-Response: This critique is accurate, The Tao of Lucidity has already acknowledged as much in §XVII.1 (the fragility of probabilistic ontology).
+Response: This critique is accurate, The Tao of Lucidity has already acknowledged as much in §XIX.1 (the fragility of probabilistic ontology).
 But a clarification is needed: The Tao of Lucidity’s core arguments do not depend on whether probability is ontological or epistemological.
 Even in a fully deterministic universe (as in Bohmian mechanics), epistemological uncertainty remains ineliminable, because finite knowers cannot access complete initial conditions.
 Most of The Tao of Lucidity’s conclusions, cognitive humility (P7), the ceiling on lucidity (Law 1), the necessity of practical wisdom, require only epistemological uncertainty.
 The “probabilistic ontology” version of Postulate 6 is the stronger claim; if physics ultimately supports determinism, The Tao of Lucidity can retreat to the weaker but still sufficient version: “epistemologically ineliminable uncertainty.”
 This is a genuine fragility, but one with a fallback position already prepared.

 VII.
 The Embodiment Assumption